 2. ‘The Flourishing of Ancient Philosophy in America: Some Causes and Concerns’ in L. Rossetti and J. Thorp, eds, Greek Philosophy in the New Millennium (Akademia Verlag, 2004), 89-98.

-3. ‘Plato and the Presocratics’ in Gerald Press, ed., The Continuum Companion to Plato (Continuum Press, forthcoming).
+3. ‘Plato and the Presocratics’ in G. Press, D. Nails, and H. Tarrant, eds, The Continuum Companion to Plato (London and New York: Continuum International Publishing Group, 2012), 21-24.